 - Content marketing increases customer engagement and loyalty, which is virtually priceless.
-Double the impact by sharing you’re excellent content on social media networks.
+Double the impact by sharing your excellent content on social media networks.

-- You can use content to solve a customer’s problem, often even before they know they have one.
+- You can use content to solve a customer’s problem or overcome sales objections.

 - Content metrics can offer tons of insights into customer shopping habits, wants and needs, which you can in turn apply to your paid marketing campaigns to ensure their success.